reuniware/BasicAndroidCppJniProject/README.md

 This is very rudimentary, very basic, but keep in mind that I have done all that in order to understand how to have Android NDK working, and to understand how to import an external C++ project (Google OBOE here) in an existing one.

+All that is very far from being perfect !

 I hope that I have forgotten nothing and that it will help you !

 Feel free to contact me at investdatasystems@yahoo.com